biocypher/biocypher/docs/tutorial-ontology.md

 `tutorial/data_generator.py`.
 ```

-In some cases, Biolink may contain a biological concept, but the name of the
+In some cases, an ontology may contain a biological concept, but the name of the
-concept in Biolink does for some reason not agree with the users desired
+concept does for some reason not agree with the users desired
 knowledge graph structure.
 For instance, the user may not want to represent
-protein complexes in the graph as `macromolecular complex mixin` nodes due to
+protein complexes in the graph as `macromolecular complex` nodes due to
 ease of use and/or readability criteria and rather call these nodes `complex`.
-In such cases, the user can introduce a synonym for the Biolink class.
+In such cases, the user can introduce a synonym for the ontology class.
 This is
 done by selecting another, more desirable name for the respective class(es) and
 specifying the `synonym_for` field in their schema configuration.
 In this case,
 as we would like to represent protein complexes as `complex` nodes, we can do so